 For a variety of stains that are on the surface, there is one way that is considered to be very efficient, and it definitely helped me a few times.
 Use a fine wire wool and lemon oil to gently scrub the stain and erase it.
 LondonCleaners Hanwell has used this method and we had to scrub for a while to get it out, but it works.

-Some stains and problems with oak counters can be rooted in moisture.
+Some oak counter stains can be rooted in moisture.
 That is why you should always wipe down and dry your countertop after you are done using it.
 Again, prevention is the key to success.

 But when stains do happen, make sure to try these simple oak countertop cleaning tricks and get it back to its original and flawless state.